Bit Boy!! Arcade: Development

+Bit Boy!!
+Arcade 2

+Bplus announced that a reimagining of Bit Boy!!
+Arcade was in development for the Nintendo Switch 2 on April 16, 2025.
+A release date has yet to be announced.

 Reception

-The game received mixed reviews, ending up with a Metacritic score of 53.
-Nintendo Life praised the overworld, saying it was one of the most interesting on the gaming history and also said it had an excellent soundtrack, but criticized the gameplay was broken and it was hard to play.
+The game received mixed reviews according to the review aggregation website Metacritic.
+Nintendo Life praised the overworld, saying it was one of the most interesting on the gaming history; they also said it had an excellent soundtrack, but criticized the gameplay as broken and hard to play.